-For the past month or so, I have been building a business and documenting the entire process along the way.
+For the past month or so, I have been starting a business and documenting the entire process along the way.
 Everything from coming up with what to sell, to paid advertising, and more.

 Today, I’m happy to share the results of that with you.
 I hope you find some of the details I’ve included in this case study to be valuable to your business, or to inspire you to start one.

-I believe one of the most important parts of building any business is the ideation stage and being able to move from an idea, to a product.
+I believe one of the most important parts of building any business is the ideation stage and being able to move from one of your online business ideas to a tangible product.
 It’s not an easy task to bridge that gap.